Mooophy/CLRS/README.md

 algorithms from CLRS
 ====================

-Implementations for the book  "Introduction to Algorithms " using C++ template.
+Implementations for  "Introduction to Algorithms ", using C++ templates.